moosetwin0/start-various-things-when-idle/README.md

 I recommend starting once and then changing config file to match preference

 TODO:
-- Add messagebox asking user if they want to restart when detecting config changes
 - Add config option for opening in background, useful for when screensaver time does not match config time
+- Detect config changes and ask user if they want to restart program
 - Detect if run without administrator permissions and tell user
 - Detect invalid config file and tell user
 - Detect dangerous settings (other) and tell user